This content is WordProof timestamped

 - Severe oligospermia: < 5 million sperm/mL

-In couples where male factors is the sole source of infertility, low sperm count accounts for 8 out of 10 cases.
-However, due to underreporting and lack of proper data collection, the exact prevalence among the wider community is not known.
+In couples seeking treatment, where male factors is the sole cause of infertility, low sperm count accounts for 8 out of 10 cases.
+However, due to underreporting and a lack of high quality studies, the exact prevalence among the wider community is not known.

-In the general male population semen volume and motility, along with quantity and quality of sperm declines gradually with age, while oxidative stress increases.
+In the more general male population, semen volume and motility along with quantity and quality of sperm declines gradually with age, while oxidative stress increases.

 Source: Nago M, et al. (2021); Collodel G, et al. (2021)

 However the male body continues to produce sperm, well past the age of 80.
 At this point in life though testicular volume begins to decrease leading to a rapid decline in spermatogenesis and overall fertility.

 Source: Handelsman D J and Staraj S, (1985)